 The High Weald Challenge in July had gone extremely well and Stephanie and Jim were thanked for the work they had done to achieve this outcome.
 Two mishaps were reported concerning an entrant missing a checkpoint and a farm gate being left open, for which an apology had been given.

-Kent had operated the checkpoint at on the Flower of Suffolk 100 and decanted a delivery of frozen food from a vehicle.
+Kent had operated the checkpoint at Hollesley on the Flower of Suffolk 100 and decanted a delivery of frozen food from a vehicle.

 Due to some health issues Peter had not been able to fill some of the gaps in the social walks programme which he would otherwise have undertaken.